Free and Fast Shipping Free & Fast Shipping

 • Fire: Ground faults can also trigger fires.
 The uncontrolled flow of electricity due to the fault can generate excessive heat, potentially causing sparks or overheating of wires, outlets, or appliances.
 This heat can ignite nearby flammable materials, such as curtains, furniture, or insulation, leading to a fire.
 The fire risk is particularly high in areas with dry and combustible materials.

 • Equipment Damage: Ground faults can damage electrical equipment and appliances.
 The surge of current or voltage fluctuations caused by the fault can stress and overload components within the equipment, leading to malfunctions, short circuits, or permanent damage.
 This can be costly, as replacing damaged appliances can be expensive.
+To prevent such issues, it's important to understand what is a GFI—a safety device that detects ground faults and automatically cuts off power to prevent further damage and reduce the risk of electrical hazards.

 • Arcing and Sparks: Ground faults can create arcing, which is the formation of a visible spark as electricity jumps across a gap in the circuit.
 This arcing can damage electrical components due to the intense heat it generates and also poses a potential fire hazard if it occurs near flammable materials.